woocommerce/storechild/readme.md

 ### Default Storefront and Extension values

-Storechild uses `storechild_defaults()` to automatically set some defaults for you in the customizer.
+Storechild uses `Storechild_Customizer::storechild_defaults()` to automatically set some defaults for you in the customizer.
 This is useful to have your defaults organized.
 You just need to add the Storefront/Extension options into the returned array and you’ll be all set.